☆☆☆☆☆ Trustpilot | Independent Merton Roof Survey Specialists Call for Roof Survey 07833 053 749 Free Quote

 Roof Survey Pricing — Merton Specialists

-When You Need a Roof Survey Merton Inspection
+When You Need a Roof Survey in Merton

 Buying a Merton Property?

 Standard surveys rarely assess roofs in sufficient detail.
-For 1930s properties especially, understanding whether the roof has years remaining or needs imminent replacement can affect your purchase price by £10,000+.
-Our roof survey Merton assessments provide that clarity.
+For 1930s Morden properties especially, understanding whether the concrete tile roof has years remaining or needs imminent replacement can affect your purchase price by £10,000+.
+For Victorian Merton Park villas, Welsh slate nail condition and lead flashing integrity are the critical unknowns that standard surveys do not assess.
+Our pre-purchase surveys provide that clarity before exchange.

 Managing Rental Properties?

-Merton's rental market requires well-maintained properties.
-Professional documentation satisfies insurance and provides maintenance planning evidence across portfolios with mixed-age properties.
+Merton’s strong rental market requires well-maintained properties.
+Professional documentation satisfies insurance, prevents tenant disputes, and supports strategic maintenance planning across a portfolio with mixed-age properties.
+We regularly survey portfolios spanning Victorian, inter-war, and post-war Merton stock.

-If your Merton property was built between 1920-1940, its concrete tile roof may be approaching or exceeding its designed lifespan.
-Professional assessment determines whether tiles are still performing or have become porous — the difference between continued maintenance and planned replacement.
+If your Merton property was built between 1920 and 1940, its concrete tile roof may be approaching or exceeding its designed lifespan of 70–80 years.
+Professional assessment determines whether tiles are still performing adequately or have become systemically porous — the difference between continued selective maintenance and planned full replacement, and a significant financial planning question.

 Concerned About Subsidence?

-Merton's London clay creates active subsidence risk.
-If you've noticed chimney cracking, wall movement, or door alignment changes, professional roof survey assessment determines whether ground movement is affecting your roof structure.
+Merton’s London clay creates active subsidence risk, particularly in areas with mature trees.
+If you’ve noticed chimney cracking, wall movement, or door alignment changes, specialist roof survey assessment determines whether ground movement is affecting your roof structure, flashing seats, or party wall junctions.

 Frequently Asked Questions — Roof Survey Merton